tlepple/data_origination_workshop/README.md

 ## Objective:
   *  To evaluate Red Panda and Kafka Connect and setup a data origination system that streams events to this platform.
 In an upcoming workshop we will integrate this data and stream to Apache Iceberg.
 Check out my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop) for more details on that.

 My goal in this workshop was to go a little deeper than your typical `How To` guide that uses docker to spin up an enviroment.
-It has been my experience that to truely understand how some technologies work you need to know how they are wired together.
+I am old school and like to know how things are wired together.
 I took the time to install all the components manually and then I built the setup script in this repo so others could try it out too.
 Please take the time to review that script `setup_data_origination_apps.sh`.
 Hopefully it becomes a reference for you one day.

 ---
 ---